 Constrained by the capacity and lack of financial muscles to compete in the sector, some of the local companies rather prefer to front for International Oil Companies (IOCs).
-Unfortunately, in the end, they take pittance, while the companies they front for the lion share.
+Unfortunately, in the end, they take pittance, while the companies they front for

 This practice has been ongoing for many years, forcing the Petroleum Commission and the sector ministry to raise red flags in their quest to end the practice.